benzookapi/shopify-barebone-app-sample/docs/14-bulkoperation.md

   </tbody>
 </table>

-Every bundled variant initially contains `mediaId: gid://shopify/MediaImage/0`.
-The IDs abbreviated as `...0001` through `...0009` represent the real GIDs inserted before staged upload.
-The app chooses each GID by matching the variant SKU to returned media alt text, not by using the variant or media array position.
+Before preprocessing, each bundled row contains `productId: gid://shopify/Product/0`, and every bundled variant contains `mediaId: gid://shopify/MediaImage/0`.
+The table shows the resolved Product Id and media Ids.
+The media Ids abbreviated as `...0001` through `...0009` are inserted before staged upload by matching each variant SKU to returned media alt text, not by using the variant or media array position.

 All four variants for Bulk sample product 3 must be inside the one `variants: [...]` array on that product's line.
 Each variant combines one Size value and one Color value; a Variant is not the list of values belonging to a single Option.
 Don't write those four variants as four separate JSONL lines.
 The array can continue with `variants[3]`, `variants[4]`, and so on, and each product row can contain a different number of variants.
 The sample doesn't impose an application-specific variant-count cap; Shopify's current mutation and product limits still apply.

 The two bundled files must keep corresponding products on the same line because Result data is correlated by `__lineNumber`.
-Product and variant creation cannot use one native Shopify JSONL file or one bulk mutation: [`productVariantsBulkCreate`](https://shopify.dev/docs/api/admin-graphql/unstable/mutations/productVariantsBulkCreate) requires a product GID that doesn't exist until [`productCreate`](https://shopify.dev/docs/api/admin-graphql/unstable/mutations/productCreate) completes.
+Product and variant creation cannot use one native Shopify JSONL file or one bulk mutation: [`productVariantsBulkCreate`](https://shopify.dev/docs/api/admin-graphql/unstable/mutations/productVariantsBulkCreate) requires a Product Id that doesn't exist until [`productCreate`](https://shopify.dev/docs/api/admin-graphql/unstable/mutations/productCreate) completes.

 Starting [`bulkOperationRunMutation`](https://shopify.dev/docs/api/admin-graphql/unstable/mutations/bulkOperationRunMutation) only queues work.
 The UI must query [`currentBulkOperation(type: MUTATION)`](https://shopify.dev/docs/api/admin-graphql/unstable/queries/currentBulkOperation) until Shopify reports a terminal state.
 Completed operations can expose a result file; failed or partially successful operations can expose partial data.
 Cancellation is also asynchronous and should be followed by another status query.